 Peter Kok p.kok@ucl.ac.uk

+Matan Mazor m.mazor@bbk.ac.uk

+Emma Kate Ward e.ward@bbk.ac.uk

-Location: Via Gorilla in participants’ homes.
+Location: In participants’ homes (online experiment).

 Purpose and rationale:

 Our sensory receptors are constantly bombarded with incoming information.
 The huge amount of input is challenging, but in addition the input is very often noisy, incomplete or ambiguous.
 It has been widely suggested over the last two decades that our brains must use predictions about what is likely in order to perceive.
 Living in a mostly stable world and extracting its statistical regularities allows us to form predictions about upcoming sensory input and theories have proposed that we upweight perception of what is expected, making our percepts more veridical.
 However, theories in the action literature largely state that expected events are downweighted and instead focus on upweighting unexpected events as they are more informative.
 This project aims to examine an “opposing process theory”, which tries to resolve this paradox and to explain how perception can be both veridical and informative.
 Under this two-process model, probabilistic knowledge initially biases perception towards what is likely, yet reactively upweights events that are particularly surprising – and to a greater extent than upweighting due to events being in line with expectations.
 Here, we want to test a prediction from this theory, namely whether the particular level of (un)expectedness determines whether perception is up- or downweighted.